spotinst/terraform-provider-spotinst/docs/resources/stateful_node_azure.md

     * `secure_boot_enabled` - (Optional) Specifies whether secure boot should be enabled on the virtual machine.
     * `security_type` - (Optional) Enum: `"Standard", "TrustedLaunch"` Security type refers to the different security features of a virtual machine.
 Security features like Trusted launch virtual machines help to improve the security of Azure generation 2 virtual machines.
     * `vtpm_enabled` - (Optional) Specifies whether vTPM should be enabled on the virtual machine.
+    * `encryption_at_host` - (Optional) Enables the Host Encryption for the virtual machine.
+The Encryption at host will be disabled unless this property is set to true for the resource.
+    * `confidential_os_disk_encryption` - (Optional) Confidential disk encryption binds the disk encryption keys to the VM's TPM, ensuring VM-only access.
+The security type must be "ConfidentialVM" to enable defining this preference as “true”.

 <a id="tag"></a>